 26. (a) Companies using IFRS must report an statement of income, statement of changes in equity, statement of financial position, and statement of cash flows.
 In addition, companies using IFRS may also need to prepare a statement of comprehensive income.

-(b) Companies using ASPE must report an income statement, statement of retained earnings, balance sheet, and a statement of cash flows.
+(b) Companies using ASPE must report a statement of income, statement of retained earnings, balance sheet, and a statement of cash flows.

 LO 4 BT: K Difficulty: S TIME: 10 min.
 AACSB: None CPA: cpa-t001 CM: Reporting